PatrickCVest/CSLisp/README.md

 (set name exp)
 The symbol name is associated with the value of exp

 \+
 ```(+ expr1 epr2)```
-Returns the sum of expressions.
+.Returns the sum of expressions.
 The expressions must be numbers

 \-
 ```(+ expr1 epr2)```